hanhctf/hanhctf.github.io/_posts/2024-05-21-THM-Creative.md

 }
 ```

-Compile it to generate a shared object with .so extension likewise .dll file in the Windows operating system and hence type following:
+Compile it to generate a shared object with .so extension likewise .dll file in the Windows operating system and hence type the following:

 ```shell
 gcc -fPIC -shared -o shell.so shell.c -nostartfiles